Life is cyclical.

 A book cycle by Ali Smith:

-- Ali Smith, Autumn: A Novel (Pantheon Books, 2017): “When the story begins, the year is 2016, and Daniel, now 101, is quietly dying in an elder-care facility somewhere outside London.
+- Autumn: A Novel (Pantheon Books, 2017): “When the story begins, the year is 2016, and Daniel, now 101, is quietly dying in an elder-care facility somewhere outside London.
 He has no family, so Elisabeth appoints herself to the position.”

-- Ali Smith, Winter: A Novel (Pantheon Books, 2018): “ . . .
+- Winter: A Novel (Pantheon Books, 2018): “ . . .
 Smith is the one doing the telling, which means the books can’t help connecting through various channels, most notably her vast supply of preoccupations.”

-- Ali Smith, Spring: A Novel (Pantheon Books, 2019): “This is the most political book thus far in this earthy and humane series.
+- Spring: A Novel (Pantheon Books, 2019): “This is the most political book thus far in this earthy and humane series.
 Its heart is worn far out on its sleeve.
 It beats arrhythmically somewhere down near the knuckles.”

-- Ali Smith, Summer: A Novel (Pantheon Books, 2020): “In Smith’s hands, stories slipstream in the wake of other stories; dreams are tucked up under the armpits of serious shifts in time and space.
+- Summer: A Novel (Pantheon Books, 2020): “In Smith’s hands, stories slipstream in the wake of other stories; dreams are tucked up under the armpits of serious shifts in time and space.
 There are no directional arrows Scotch-taped to the floor.”

 Poetry